Teresa Carr Deni: Controversy

 Assistant district attorney Rich DeSipio responded by refusing to present a second case involving the defendant before Deni owing to the ruling, arguing that "I wouldn't demean her [the victim] that way."
 DeSipio complained to columnist Jill Porter and withdrew the case.
 He later submitted it before a different judge who held it for court.

 Subsequently, a complaint was filed against Judge Deni by an anonymous person.
 After review, however, that complaint was dismissed.
 DeSipio denied that he initiated contact with the columnist.
 Subsequently, Judge Deni filed a Disciplinary Complaint against DeSipio, citing Professional Conduct Rule 3.6, stating, "The prosecutor, unhappy with the Court's decision at a Preliminary Hearing, took his complaints to Daily News Columnist...in an attempt to materially prejudice an adjudicative proceeding in which he participated and that he is resubmitting before another judge."

 Subsequently, the newly elected Chancellor of the local Bar Association, Jane Dalton, denounced Deni.
 She said Judge Deni had committed an "unforgivable miscarriage of justice" and "clear disregard of the legal definition of rape and the rule of law."

 Dalton commented, "I have personally reviewed the transcript from the defendant's preliminary hearing in this case.
 Based on my reading, the transcript clearly reflects that the victim decided she was not going to engage in sex with any of the men present, and that she was forced to do so at gunpoint.
 No one has denied or contradicted this.

 Judge Deni's belief that because the victim had originally intended to have sex for money and decided not to because she didn't get paid posits that a woman cannot change her mind about having sex, or withdraw her consent to do so, regardless of the circumstances. [...]
 I am personally offended by this unforgivable miscarriage of justice.
 The victim has been brutalized twice in this case: first by the assailants, and now by the court."

 Judicial Rules prohibit Judges from responding.

 In 2020, Deni lowered the bail from $100,000 to $20,000 for Davis Josephus, a repeat violent offender who was charged on February 19, 2020 with 11 counts, including kidnapping for ransom, robbery, car theft, firearms violations and other charges.
 On December 29, 2020, Josephus posted the required 10% of the sum – just $2,000.
 Weeks later, Josephus was arrested and charged with the January 13, 2021 murder of 25 year old Milan Loncar, who was walking his dog in the Brewerytown section of Philadelphia.
 Deni was criticized by Philadelphia assistant DA Larry Krasner and Philadelphia Police Department Inspector Derrick Wood for the decision to reduce bail and release a violent offender without regard for the safety of the community.
-However, Larry Krasner is on record noting that his office objected to the reduction in bail, and Judge Deni chose to ignore their objections.
+Krasner is on record noting that his office objected to the reduction in bail, and Judge Deni chose to ignore their objections.